 On the other hand, on the basis of Article 4 of the LEAT Act, Isavia can decide to run duty free stores at LEAT itself or through a subsidiary.
 This is in line with the preparatory works to the LEAT Act, which provide that Article 4 confers a special statutory authorisation (licence) for Isavia (or its subsidiary) to operate duty free stores within the meaning of Article 101 of the Customs Act.
-It should be recalled that Isavia is entitled to decide which duty free products it will sell (itself or through a subsidiary) or licence at LEAT.
-During the latest big Tender Procedure, which took place in 2014, Isavia made it clear that the Tender Procedure would not apply to the product categories sold by Fríhöfnin, which would continue to engage in the sale of traditional duty free goods, including alcoholic beverages.
-39
+It will be recalled that Isavia is entitled to decide which duty free products it will sell (itself or through a subsidiary) or licence at LEAT.
+During Isavia's latest Tender Procedure, which took place in 2014, Isavia made it clear that the Tender Procedure would not apply to Fríhöfnin, which would continue to engage in the sale of traditional duty free goods, including alcoholic beverages.32